iextendlabs/ServiceZen-services-delivery-management-system/README.md

 # Services Delivery Management System Cloud Developed With Assistance Of ChatGPT
+We are developing this system with assistance of ChatGPT in Laravel for now and extend in other Frameworks / Stacks later.

+1. The first help taken from ChatGPT is to write description / Readme for this Project
+2. Second tasks done by ChatGPT is identifiying main Entities / Objects
+3. We asked ChatGPT to write Object Relation ORM Classes In laravel

 Our Solution helps organizations manage the delivery of their services to customers.
 It provides end-to-end visibility into the service delivery process, from service request to delivery and ongoing support.
 The system allows organizations to streamline their service delivery operations, improve efficiency, and enhance customer satisfaction.